+Many MBA graduates never continue to read about the evolving Businesses.
 The last time they would have ‘read’ about business or management, would have been those few minutes before their last exam, near the exam hall!

+This education system is short-memory based and that’s the reason it should be changed.
 Employers should give priority to MBA graduates who are knowledgeable and updated with the latest market trends.

 Whether the MBA graduate is an employee or an entrepreneur, one should be willing to be a lifelong student.